HADES-Cracovia/pandaweb/README.txt

 ==Directories
-config		Configuration files for scripts cts		All TRB3-CTS related scripts files		All temporary files created by scripts, not in CVS
+config		Configuration files for scripts web		Web-based tools files		All temporary files created by scripts, not in CVS jan             Jans development directory thresholds      Tools to set, determine and retrieve thresholds

 ==Scripts
+dac_progam.pl	Programs a LTC2600 DAC with settings from a db files merge_serial_address.pl	Generate a address list from the id- and serials databases for TrbNet padiwa.pl	R/W of all padiwa registers

-adcplot.pl	Takes values (measurements from AD9222 and similar) from a TrbNet-Fifo and plots them using the HPlot library dac_progam.pl	Programs a LTC2600 DAC with settings from a db files
+jan/adcplot.pl	Takes values (measurements from AD9222 and similar) from a TrbNet-Fifo and plots them using the HPlot library

 ==Config Files